panbhatt/HapiTutorials/README.md

 * npm run test [ Running first test ]
 * npm run testServer [ Testing a server in hapi ]
-* npm run testServer1 [ Moving server.js in another file and using it to test the routes]
+* npm run testServer1 [ Moving server.js in another file and using it to test the routes, with coverage]

+## Authentication and Authorization
+* node security1/basic.js  [ This will test the basic authentication ]